Kids and Tummies

 If your child has difficulty chewing food or often gags while eating, they might have swallowing problems, which is called dysphagia.
-At Kids and Tummies, with office in Gulfport, Mississippi, the skilled pediatric gastroenterologists offer comprehensive diagnostic evaluations to identify the cause of your child’s swallowing issues.
+At Kids and Tummies, with office in Gulfport, Mississippi, the skilled pediatric gastroenterologist offer comprehensive diagnostic evaluations to identify the cause of your child’s swallowing issues.
 The team designs a treatment plan to resolve swallowing problems and ensure your child gets the nutrition they need to thrive.
 Call the office of Kids and Tummies that’s nearest you or book an appointment online today.

 Dysphagia describes feeding issues that result when your child can’t properly swallow liquids or solids.
 Swallowing is a complex process that involves the transfer of foods, liquids, and saliva from the mouth to the stomach without interfering with your child’s airways.

 Swallowing disorders can occur in one or more of the four phases of swallowing, which include:

 The oral preparatory phase is a voluntary phase where your child manipulates food or liquids in their mouth.
 This includes chewing solids and soft materials and sucking liquids.

 During the oral transit phase, the tongue moves liquids and foods to initial swallowing.